Knowledge base

 Go further with templates

-Custom templates can be applied when creating a new email address on your Mail Service, for example, or in bulk on all addresses in your domain.
+Custom templates can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk on all addresses in your domain.
 Learn more

 Has this FAQ been helpful?

-This guide explains how to mark your chosen emails as "favorite" in the Infomaniak mail service to keep a "track" of these messages and display them separately if you wish.
+This guide explains how to mark your chosen emails as "favorite" on the Infomaniak mail service to have "tracking" of these messages and to display them separately if you wish.

 … from the Infomaniak Web Mail app